SMByC/ThRasE/docs/README.md

 ![](img/overview.webp)

-ThRasE is a powerful and fast thematic raster editor Qgis plugin, it uses a recode pixel table to modify several classes at the same time using pixels, lines, polygons or freehand tools.
-The plugin has an additional navigation tool to ensure layer inspection.
+ThRasE is a powerful and fast Thematic Raster Editor QGIS plugin.
+It utilizes a recode pixel table to modify multiple classes simultaneously using various tools, including pixels, lines, polygons, and freehand drawing.
+The plugin also features a navigation tool to facilitate layer inspection.

 ## Thematic raster to edit